red5pro/streaming-html5/src/page/sm-test/publishStreamManagerProxyTranscoderPOST/README.md

 That will return a JSON with the same structure as you are familiar with in requesting any other Origin server info from the Stream Manager.

-The Broadcaster will then use the `serverAddress` from that response to publish their target variant to (e.g., `mystream_high`) with the additional proper configuration set for that variant - `width`, `height` and `bitrate`.
+The Broadcaster will then use the `serverAddress` from that response to publish their target variant level to (e.g., `mystream_1`) with the additional proper configuration set for that variant - `width`, `height` and `bitrate`.

 > Even though the broadcaster is publishing a single variant, since the Transcoder endpoint is used, the other variants will be available for consumption on the subscriber-side.
 You can verify this by locating one of your edges in the Stream Manager deployment and viewing the available streams.